abongini/PPC_FROI_Project/README.md

 How ?

-You can import and used our package with the following command:
+After installation, you can import and used our package with the following command:

 ```python
 from ppc_froi_project.Report import main